-- P-1: Issuers (or supporting institutions) rated Prime-1 have a superior ability to repay short-term debt obligations. - P-2: Issuers (or supporting institutions) rated Prime-2 have a strong ability to repay short-term debt obligations. - P-3: Issuers (or supporting institutions) rated Prime-3 have an acceptable ability to repay short-term obligations. - NP: Issuers (or supporting institutions) rated Not Prime do not fall within any of the Prime rating categories.
+- P-1: Ratings of Prime-1 reflect a superior ability to repay short-term obligations. - P-2: Ratings of Prime-2 reflect a strong ability to repay short-term obligations. - P-3: Ratings of Prime-3 reflect an acceptable ability to repay short-term obligations. - NP: Issuers (or supporting institutions) rated Not Prime do not fall within any of the Prime rating categories.